teamwalnut/rescript-urql/README.md

 let query = Query.query(GetAllDogs.make());
 ```

-Adding variables to your queries is as simple as passing them as named arguments to your `graphql_ppx` `module`'s `make` function.
+Adding variables to your queries is as simple as passing named arguments to your query `module`'s `make` function.

 ```reason
 open ReasonUrql;